 If you’re on the fence about whether to join Scouting, I truly hope you give it a shot.
 Some of the best times of my life were during adventures with my troop, and I wouldn’t be the person I am today without those experiences.
 You can sign up for Scouting today at the Official BSA Website!

-Also, if you want to learn more about the many benefits Scouting can offer young people, I’ve written a more in-depth article on 10 Life-changing Lessons Instilled In Scouting.
+Also, if you want to learn more about the many benefits Scouting can offer young people, I’ve written a more in-depth article on 10 of the Best Parts of Scouting.
 This will help you to be 120% prepared for what’s to come if you do decide to join!

 Thanks for reading and checking out ScoutSmarts.
 Here, my goal is to help scouts lead and succeed.
 If you do become a scout, I hope to see you here again soon!
 Until next time, I’m wishing you the best of luck on your adventures!😀